New

 Q: Are transcripts editable?
 A: Transcripts are read-only to preserve the integrity of your research data.
 This ensures that the raw data remains unchanged and can always be referenced as the original source.

-Q: What happens to transcripts if I downgrade my plan?
+Q: What happens to transcripts if I change my plan?
 A: Your existing transcripts remain accessible regardless of plan changes.
 They are part of your completed research data and will not be deleted when you change plans.

 Q: Can I search across all transcripts in a study?
 A: The best way to find specific content across multiple interviews is to use the AI-generated insights and themes, which aggregate information across all transcripts.
 You can also use the research report to see cross-interview patterns.